ruan4f/Pygame-Snake/README.md

 # Pygame-Snake

-Simple game Snake made with PyGame.
+Simple game Snake made with PyGame based on https://github.com/filhoweuler/Pygame-Snake.

 For start the project:
 <ul>